breck7/note/readme.md

      2 bob
      3 sam

-OR you can make your code expect a leaf node to contain a string encoded type:
+OR you can make your code expect a leaf node to contain an array type:

     winners joe bob sam
     winners ['joe', 'bob', 'sam]

-The reason for making order unimportant in Note was to ensure that the difference between 2 notes is itself note.

 Influences
 ----------

-Note was inspired by JSON and HAML, and our desire for a simpler, more universal object encoding with less syntax.
+Note was inspired mostly by JSON and HAML, a bit by XML and YAML, and our personal desire for a simple, powerful encoding with less syntax.

 Acronym
 -------

 What would an encoding be without an acronym?
 Note stands for Neat Object Text Encoding.
+Although to be more specific, Note would be Neat Hash Tables Text Encoding.